dcampbell24/hnefatafl/README.md

 Licensed under either of the [Apache License] or the [MIT license] at your option.

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in Wild by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in this software by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

 [Apache License]: LICENSE-APACHE
 [MIT license]: LICENSE-MIT